Change

 4. I thought of it first.--Arthur C. Clarke

 - People underestimate their capacity for change.
 There is never a right time to do a difficult thing.
-A leader's job is to help people have vision of their potential.--John Porter
+A leader's job is to help people have vision of their potential.--Roger Porter (speech in Detroit, MI, June 1990)

 - The people who oppose your ideas the most are those who represent the establishment that your ideas will upset.--Anthony J. D'Angelo